Late Time Phenomena in $f(T,\mathcal{T})$ Gravity Framework: Role of $H_0$ Priors: Appendix

 \section{Appendix}

-Presented here are the results of the $\Lambda$CDM model.
-In Fig.-~\ref{LCDMMCMC}, we display the posterior distributions alongside the $1\sigma$ and $2\sigma$ confidence intervals for various data set combinations, offering an in-depth view of parameter constraints.
-The detailed results for each combination of data sets are consolidated in Table-\ref{tab:model_outputsLCDM}.
-This approach underscores the alignment of chosen results with the standard expectations of the $\Lambda$CDM framework, enabling a robust evaluation of model performance in the selected data sets.
+We present the results of the $\Lambda$CDM model highlighting the posterior distributions in Figs. \ref{LCDMMCMCplus} and \ref{LCDMMCMC}.
+These figures include the $1\sigma$ and $2\sigma$ confidence intervals for various combinations of datasets, providing a comprehensive examination of parameter constraints.
+Detailed results for each dataset combination are summarized in Tables \ref{tab:model_outputsLCDMplus} and \ref{tab:model_outputsLCDM}.
+This methodology emphasizes the consistency of our findings with the standard predictions of the $\Lambda$CDM paradigm, facilitating a rigorous assessment on the performance of the model across the selected datasets.